-When code wipes me out, I lean on mindfulness
+When code wipes me out, I lean on my meditation practice

 Learn the techniques I used to beat burnout, overcome impostor syndrome, and build the laser guided focus needed to code at my best